HydroProtocol/ethereum-tx-sender/README.md

 # Ethereum tx sender

-A platform focused on sending transactions to Ethereum.

-  For the developer or team of an Ethereum dapp, sending transactions to the Ethereum blockchain must be an essential link.
-Which can not avoid to deal with some tedious problems.
-For example, what to do if the sent transaction was blocked, the nonce is wrong, the amount of gas used is relatively reasonable, and the status of the transaction is synchronized in time.
+An interface for creating and sending transactions on the [Ethereum Blockchain](https://ethereum.org/).

+  Ethereum dApps are applications which use the Ethereum Blockchain.
+These dApps need to automatically create and send blockchain transactions as an essential part of the user experience.
+Dynamically creating and sending blockchain transactions consistently is actually quite complex, with a number of challenging nuances.
+For example, sent transactions can be blocked, the nonce supplied by the user's wallet could be wrong, the gas settings need to be relatively reasonable, etc. These are essential things that every dApp developer needs to address.

-  The purpose of this system is to help developers solve these problems and allow developers to focus more on business logic.
+  The purpose of this system is to provide a ready-to-use interface for creating and sending transactions on Ethereum, allowing developers to focus on their core business logic rather than deal with blockchain complications.

 ## Features:

-- Accept the encapsulated Ethereum transaction request and send it to Ethereum, and synchronize the transaction status.
+- Accepts encapsulated Ethereum transaction requests and send it to the blockchain.
+- Synchronizes transaction status.
 - Query the status of sent transactions.
-- Internal nonce management, set nonce automatically and orderly.
+- Internal nonce management (automatic nonce settings)
 - Speed up transactions.
-When transactions are congested, gas will be resent according to network adjustments.
+When transactions are congested, tx's can be automatically resubmitted with higher gas prices.
-- Automatic calculation of gas limit.
+- Automatic calculation of the transaction's appropriate gas limit.
-- Get gas price in real time.
+- Get an appropriate gas price in real time.

 ## Install & start ethereum-tx-sender

 ### Prerequisites

-The only required software that you must have installed are `docker` and `docker-compose`.
+The only required software to run the ethereum-tx-sender are `docker` and `docker-compose`.

 If you don't already have them installed, you can follow [this link](https://docs.docker.com/compose/install/) to install them (free).